virtual-cast/Zenject/Documentation/Async.md

 }
 ```

-Here we use `BindAsync<IFoo>().FromMethod()` to pass an async method delegate that waits for 100 ms and then returns a newly created `Foo` object.
-This method can be any other method with `async Task<T> Method()` signature. `BindAsync<T>` extension provides a separate binder for async operations.
+Here we use `BindAsync<IFoo>().FromMethod()` to pass an `async` lambda that waits for 100 ms and then returns a newly created `Foo` instance.
+This method can be any other method with the signature `Task<T> Method()`. *Note: the `async` keyword is an implementation detail and thus not part of the signature.
+The `BindAsync<T>` extension method provides a separate binder for `async` operations.
 This binder is currently limited to a few `FromX()` providers.
 Features like Pooling and Factories are not supported at the moment.

-With above binding `AsyncInject<IFoo>` object is added to the container.
-Since scope is set to `AsCached()` the operation will run only once and `AsyncInject<IFoo>` will keep the result.
-It is important to note that async operation will not start before this binding is resolved.
-If you want async operation to start immediately after installing use `NonLazy()` option.
+With the above `AsyncInject<IFoo>` binding, the instance is added to the container.
+Since the scope is set to `AsCached()` the operation will run only once and `AsyncInject<IFoo>` will keep the result.
+It is important to note that `async` operations won't start before this binding is getting resolved.
+If you want `async` operation to start immediately after installing, use `NonLazy()` option.

-Once injected to `Bar`, we can check whether the return value of the async operation is already available by `TryGetResult`. method.
-This method will return false if there is no result to return.
-If result is not ready yet, we can listen to `Completed` event to get the return value when async operation completes.
+Once injected to `Bar`, we can check whether the return value of the `async` operation is already available by calling the `TryGetResult`. method.
+This method will return `false` if there is no result to return.
+If result is not ready yet, we can listen to the `Completed` event to get the return value when the `async` operation completes.

-Alternatively we can use following methods to check result.
+Alternatively we can use the  following methods to check the results availability.
 ```csharp
 // Use HasResult to check if result exists if (_asyncFoo.HasResult)